danielsuss/hexacordia/content/Characters/Sarmon.md

 ###### Overview
 - [[Sarmon]] is a man who lives in [[Rorkard]] and the owner of the [[Rocky Refuge]]
 - He was delivered a cake from [[Elinor]] by [[Ysgarlad]] and [[Liri]]
+- Informed the gang that the [[Hooded Man]] was staying upstairs in the [[Rocky Refuge]]
+- Demanded payment of 250GP from the gang after they destroyed a room in the [[Rocky Refuge]] whilst fighting the [[Hooded Man]], allowing them to stay at the inn while they collected the money